What Are Angostura Bitters?

 That also shines through in the way the different ingredients are gathered.
 Obtained in England, each component is packed secretly and sent separately to Trinidad and Tobago.
 That still is the location of the production of the bitters ever since Dr. Siegert's sons joined the business.

 The packages repeatedly pass customs without inspection to keep the secret safe.
 A huge sign of trust.
-Probably due to the long tradition and the importance of the Angostura Bitters production for the country.
+Due to the long tradition and the importance of the Angostura Bitters production for the country.

-Once the ingredients arrive in Trinidad, everything is mixed together.
+Once the ingredients arrive in Trinidad, everything is mixed.

 Known ingredients